ductrinhhoang/Hyperledger-Indy-Education-Local/README.md

 # Hyperledger Indy Agent Demonstration

-## Credits

-The code for this demonstration was initially written by Spencer Holman and Matthew Hailstone of Brigham Young University.
-Carol Howard created the documentation for the demonstration.

 ## Running in your Browser or on Local Machine

 This demo can be run in a terminal using just a browser , or if you are more technically inclined, you can run it on your local machine.
 In the following sections, there is a sub-section for `In Browser` and `Local Machine`, depending on how you want to run the demo.